Cheaper fares when you travel at less busy times.

 Travel restrictions during the evening peak

-You can’t use an Off-Peak ticket to travel on services from Glasgow Central, Glasgow Queen Street, Edinburgh Waverley or Haymarket that leave after 16.42 and before 18.11, or on the following services:
+You can’t use an Off-Peak ticket to travel to certain destinations on services from Glasgow Central, Glasgow Queen Street, Edinburgh Waverley or Haymarket that leave after 16.42 and before 18.11, or on the following services:

 Travel at weekends and on certain routes